Entanglement generation in spatially separated systems using quantum walk: Generation of entanglement between two spatially separated systems from spatially entangled modes

-{\it Generation of entanglement between two spatially separated systems from spatially entangled modes --} To achieve the purpose of generating entanglement between $A$ and $B$, they need to interact with the two different lattice sites on which the quantum walk is being performed.
-The interaction of systems $A$ and $B$ with lattice depends upon the nature of the system on which quantum walk is being performed and the properties of the system $A$ and $B$.
-For instance, if we consider an optical system \cite{BFL10} in which a single photon is performing quantum walk and the systems $A$ and $B$ are two-level atoms capable of absorbing the photon and get excited.
-The interaction Hamiltonian for this model can be written as: $H_I = g(\sigma^+a + \sigma^-a^{\dagger})$, where $\sigma^{\pm}$ are the spin raising and lowering operators and $a$, $a^{\dagger}$ are the creation and annihilation operators, respectively.
-Another example could be a one-dimensional lattice consisting of spin-$\frac{1}{2}$ particles.
-In such systems the spin hops from one lattice site to another in a quantum walk evolution.
+For a spin-$\frac{1}{2}$ system, the spin hops from one lattice site to another in a quantum walk evolution.
 By using Jordon-Wigner transformation \cite{LSM61} a spin-$\frac{1}{2}$ system can be mapped to a spinless fermionic system.
 Therefore, a one-dimensional spin-$\frac{1}{2}$ lattice with all spins but one, pointing downward can be viewed as a system consisting of a single spinless fermion.
 By attaching an extra coin degree of freedom with the fermion one can perform quantum walk.
-Now if systems $A$ and $B$ are also spin-$\frac{1}{2}$ particles interacting with spins at $\pm l$ lattice sites, the interaction Hamiltonian can be written as $H_I = \hbar \omega(\sigma^+\otimes \sigma^- + \sigma^-\otimes \sigma^+)$.
-There can be other kinds of interactions as well but for the present demonstration we will consider the spin case only.
-The time evolution operator for this setting can be written as: $U_{I}\exp\left(-i\omega t\left(\sigma_-\otimes \sigma_+ + \sigma_+\otimes \sigma_-\right)\right)$.

-After letting $A$ interact with spin at $-l$ and $B$ with spin at $+l$ for time $t$, the state of the system $AB$ can be written as:
+Now if systems $A$ and $B$ are also spin-$\frac{1}{2}$ particles, spanned by the basis $\{|g \rangle, |e \rangle\}$, interacting with the spins at $\pm l$ lattice sites, the interaction Hamiltonian can be written as \be H^f_I = \hbar \omega(\sigma^+\otimes \sigma^- + \sigma^-\otimes \sigma^+). \ee In the preceding Hamiltonian, $\sigma^-$ and $\sigma^+$ stands for the lowering, $|g \rangle \langle e|$ and raising, $|e \rangle \langle g|$ operator for spin respectively.
+After letting $A$ interact with spatial mode of spin at $-l$ and $B$ with spatial mode of spin at $+l$ for time $t$ given by the evolution operator \be U_{I}=\exp\left(-i H^{f}_I t \right), \ee and the state of the system $AB$ can be written as: